Getting a job, or being able to access buildings, venues and public facilities when you have an impairment (disability) can be hard.

-People with an impairment or disability are twice as likely to be unemployed, and young people are at greater risk of experiencing discrimination in the workplace.
+People with an impairment are twice as likely to be unemployed, and young people are at greater risk of experiencing discrimination in the workplace.

-Under the law, a person with an impairment or disability has the right to the same employment opportunities as a person without an impairment or disability.
+Under the law, a person with an impairment has the right to the same employment opportunities as a person without an impairment.

-Unfortunately though, many employers believe that hiring someone with an impairment or disability will cost more, without being aware of government schemes to offset the cost of making reasonable adjustments in the workplace.
+Unfortunately though, many employers believe that hiring someone with an impairment will cost more, without being aware of government schemes to offset the cost of making reasonable adjustments in the workplace.

-Sadly, it is also common for employers and co-workers to directly or indirectly discriminate against people with an impairment or disability.
+Sadly, it is also common for employers and co-workers to directly or indirectly discriminate against people with an impairment.

-Impairment or disability discrimination happens when people with an impairment or disability are treated less fairly than people without an impairment or disability.
+Impairment (disability) discrimination happens when people with an impairment are treated less fairly than people without an impairment.

-Discrimination also happens when people are treated less fairly because they are relatives, friends, carers, co-workers or associates of a person with an impairment or disability.
+Discrimination also happens when people are treated less fairly because they are relatives, friends, carers, co-workers or associates of a person with an impairment.

-Indirect discrimination also occurs when there is a rule or policy that is the same for everyone but has an unfair effect on people with a particular impairment or disability.
+Indirect discrimination happens when there is a rule or policy that is the same for everyone but has an unfair effect on people with a particular impairment.

 For example, it may be indirect impairment discrimination if the only way to enter a public building is by a set of stairs – making it impossible for a person in a wheelchair to gain access.

-The Disability Discrimination Act makes it unlawful for an employer or co-worker to treat you unfairly because of your impairment or disability.
+The Disability Discrimination Act makes it unlawful for an employer or co-worker to treat you unfairly because of your impairment.

 People who are relatives, friends and carers of people with a disability or impairment are also protected by the DDA.